 Nobody is built to concentrate for eight hours straight (or more).
 Take strategic breaks to boost your productivity.
 Not all breaks are created equal.
 Psychology Today suggests that activities like meditation, working out, or helping a colleague make effective breaks because they help with detachment and boost positive emotions.
 Experiment to find what works best for you.

 Plan for a bit of downtime throughout your workday, being sure to allow for periodic rest breaks and (of course!) time to eat some lunch.

 Consider varying the frequency and length of your work breaks.
 Social scientists suggest a range of times — work for 52 minutes and break for 17, work for 90 then rest a bit.

 Get up and move around when you are taking breaks, being sure to give your eyes and brain a break from screen time.

 Following these tips will help you maximize your productivity while working remotely, whether you work from home all the time or if you split your time between remote and in-office work.
-By taking the time to develop good remote work habits, you’ll be doing your part to help your team and organization succeed in the new world of work.
+By taking the time to develop good remote work habits, you’ll be doing your part to help your team and organization succeed.

 Monthly tips on running a business in your inbox.

 Justworks is a technology company that levels the playing field for all small businesses.
 Through our software and as a partner, we help our customers take care of their teams, streamline their operations, and navigate the complex aspects of managing a workforce with confidence.

 Scale your business and build your team — no matter which way it grows.
 Access the tools, perks, and resources to help you stay compliant and grow in all 50 states.